• Efukikata's Blog

 Homeowners insurance is an insurance policy that provides financial protection against disasters.
-It insures the home itself and the things you keep in
+It insures the home itself and the things you keep in it.

 This insurance policy is a package policy.
 What it means is that it covers all damages to your property and your liability or legal responsibility for any injuries and property damage you or members of your family may cause to other people.
 This also includes damage caused by household pets.